Koh Ker, Beng Mealea Forest Temples

 You will be collected and dropped back to your hotel.

-All entry and admission fees are included in the price.
+Koh Ker entry fees are included in the price.

 Water will be provided to you throughout the trip.

 Tip or gratuity